antero-software/terraform-aws-cost-anomaly-detection/README.md

 ## Notes and limitations

-- Depending on the AWS provider version, the `aws_ce_anomaly_subscription` resource may use `threshold` or `threshold_expression`.
-To keep the module broadly compatible with linters, the subscription resource avoids setting them explicitly.
-If you need a specific threshold, extend the resource or pass a suitable JSON via `threshold_expression` and adapt the resource accordingly for your provider version.
+- The module sets a default `threshold_expression` block that triggers when the absolute anomaly impact is greater than or equal to `subscription_threshold` USD.
+If you need a custom expression, open an issue or PR to add a structured input.
 - Provide a valid Slack webhook URL.
 The module sends a concise summary (ID, time window, estimated impact, top root cause) when the payload contains structured anomaly details.
 Otherwise, it forwards the raw message text.
 - This module focuses on notifications.
 For advanced formatting or routing, customize the Lambda function.